The story of Handsome Lake and his spiritual impact in the Finger Lakes Region.

-Even still, many followed Handsome Lake’s new ideas which today is referred to as the Longhouse Religion.
+Even still, many adopted Handsome Lake’s new ideas which would later develop into the Longhouse Religion.
 His thought in maintaining the concept of the longhouse within the culture of spirituality was to offset the division created by single family dwellings and maintain a sense of community among the Six Nations.

 A Legacy, Forever

-After he died, six representatives were chosen to protect and share the Gai-wiio’ among the community.
+After his death, six representatives were chosen to protect and share the Gai-wiio’ among the community.
 Though the Code of Handsome Lake was published somewhere around 1850, the tradition of sharing within the community by the six elders continues.